nddpj00/balanced-diet-menu-finder/README.md

 - I used [Google Fonts](https://fonts.google.com/) for my application.

-For the front page navbar brand header I used :-
+-For the front page navbar brand header I used :-

 - [Fredoka One](https://fonts.google.com/specimen/Fredoka+One)

-For the food group headers, card texts and nav links I used :-
+-For the food group headers, card texts and nav links I used :-

 - [Volkhov](https://fonts.google.com/specimen/Volkhov)